DanKomorny/bjs-gltf-viewer/README.md

 `npm run lint`

 Lints code.
 Run **before build task**, otherwise it resorts to catch compiled false-positives.

-`npm run build`

-Builds a static copy of yor site to the `build/` folder.
-Your app is ready to be deployed!
-Always flush after yourself (**delete build folder after export to production**)!

 ## Current build size